 A valid value is a time with unit (d/day, h/hour, m/min, s/sec, ms/msec, us/usec, ns/nsec), which is msec if not specified.

 The time between runs of the cleaner thread.

 hive.compactor.job.queue

 Specifies the Hadoop queue name to which compaction jobs are submitted.
-If the value is an empty string, Hadoop chooses the default queue to submit compaction jobs.
+If the value is an empty string, Hadoop chooses the queue.